JithinKS97/insights/origin_of_intelligence.md

 These systems are developed to perceive our environment, enabling us to take actions that improve our chances of survival.

 The second necessary ability is the capacity to store past experiences.
-If an organism's response to a particular situation has improved its chances of survival, it can replicate the same strategy the next time it encounters a similar environment.
+If an organism's response to a particular situation has improved its chances of survival, it can replicate the same strategy the next time it encounters a similar situation.

 This would have resulted in the development of primitive forms of memory.